dhiraj-taye/HealthHuddle/README.md

 # Complaint Management System

 This web application allows users to raise complaints, and administrators can view, address, and manage them.
-It is built using Node.js with Next.js for the backend, React.js for the frontend, and MongoDB for data storage.
+It is built using Node.js for the backend, React.js for the frontend, and MongoDB for data storage.
 The system also includes email notifications for new complaint submissions and status updates.

 ## Features